studica/studica-docs-worldskills/source/docs/ROS/UsingROS/intro-to-ros.rst

 ROS Master
 ^^^^^^^^^^

 ROS master can be thought of as the main message-passing server that tracks the network addresses of all the other nodes.
 It informs subscribers about nodes publishing on a particular topic in order for the subscriber and publisher to establish a peer-to-peer connection.
-The nodes must know the location of ROS master on startup via ROS_MASTER_URI, which is the enviroment variable responsible for this.
+The nodes must know the location of ROS master on startup via ``ROS_MASTER_URI``, which is the enviroment variable responsible for this.
 Conveniently this is automatically set by default when the ROSDISTRO(noetic) setup file is sourced.
 For more information on sourcing setup files, refer to the ``Getting Started`` section.

 Subscribers and Publishers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^